ScottBurger/going_rogue_podcast/_posts/2023-10-11-what-is-a-roguelike.md

 13:30 - One-sentence summaries of roguelike genre definitions 15:30 - What is the original 1980 Rogue, the first games like Rogue, the Berlin Interpretation 30:00 - What are rogue-lites?
-2008’s Spelunky, Binding of Isaac, and Rogue Legacy 49:32 - Are “-lite” games less hardcore?
+2008’s Spelunky, Binding of Isaac, and Rogue Legacy 49:32 - Are '-lite' games less hardcore?
 Does metaprogression matter?
 56:42 - How roguelike is this game?
 (Minecraft, Diablo, X-Com, Into the Breach, Deep Rock Galactic, Don’t Starve, Inscryption, Gloomhaven)
 1:08:30 - Data-driven roguey-ness and Steam tags 1:16:28 - Can board games be roguelikes?